LexieK7/ORION/README.md

 ORION is an **autonomous, interpretable, multi-agent, multimodal diagnostic system** designed to model disease diagnosis as a sequential process of collaborative clinical reasoning rather than a single static prediction task.
 The system coordinates specialized agents for clinical interpretation, diagnostic planning, immunohistochemistry recommendation, molecular testing recommendation, and final multimodal evidence integration.

 This repository contains the open-source workflow code for the text-based ORION agents.
-The pathology image analysis agent, referred to as **CPA** in this project, is maintained separately and is not included in this folder.

 ## Quick Links